 Convention over Configuration

 Cucumber applies a healthy dose of convention over configuration to provide a scenario runner that runs out of the box.
 The convention is to keep textual descriptions of features, using a .feature extension, in a features directory.
 Scenario steps are mapped to application code using Ruby.
 Step classes live in a steps directory as a child of the features directory.
+For example:

 /features